Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 It is envisaged that other projects will see the benefit of using BRIT and by using it in their projects will contribute to the overall obfuscation occurring on the blockchain.

-All the BRIT code - both client side and server side) open source using the MIT licence
+All the BRIT code - both client side and server side - is open source using the MIT licence.

 ### Actors